| Title: | Bayesian Meta-Analysis with Publications Bias and P-Hacking |

 one-sided selection on the effects.
 For the fixed effects publication

-bias model see psnorm
+bias model see psnorm.

-gives the density, pmpsnorm
+dmpsnorm gives the density, pmpsnorm gives the distribution

-function, and rmpsnorm
+function, and rmpsnorm generates random deviates.

 Hedges, Larry V. "Modeling publication selection effects in meta-analysis."
 Statistical Science (1992): 246-255.